PranavaSinghal/snake-game-RL/windy-gridworld/README.md

 Navigate to the windy-gridworld folder and execute [solution.py](windy-gridworld\solution.py)
 ~~~
 cd snake-game-rl\windy-gridworld
-python solution.py
+python solution.py [--arguments]
 ~~~
-You will be asked to enter a variety of parameters for the RL agent
+You can enter a variety of arguments(optional) for the RL agent in the command line (example given later)

 1) Type of moves
 + standard [up, down, left, right]